DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-18. Fill in the password textfield if you want.
-I will be creating a password for the administrator account inside Windows 10 itself so I opted to skip this step.
+18. Feel free to fill in the password text field if you'd like.
+However, I will be creating a password for the administrator account directly within Windows 10, so I chose to skip this step.
     <br>
     <br>